 The name did not carry any weight with anyone then.
 Under Islam, the land was known as Southern Syria.
 Residents considered themselves – if they thought about it at all – as Syrians.
 The term Palestinians was not revived until the 20th century where the English first applied it to Jewish settlers.

 Jews had remained in what is now Israel – just not in Jerusalem – throughout the Roman reign.
-They remained under the rule of the Islamic leaders.
+They continued under the rule of the Islamic leaders.
 When Spain forced Jews to leave in 1492, some came to the Middle East.
 Like all non-Muslims, such as Christians, they paid a special tax, but were otherwise left alone.
 They served in various positions to sultans and fought in wars against enemies.

 Changes in the relationship began in the 1800s when Jews, appalled by nonstop anti-Semitism, envisioned a Jewish state in the old land of Judea.
 Backed by philanthropists in the United States and Europe, they began to buy land from Bedouins.
 The wily Arabs didn’t own the land – like Indians in the United States, they didn’t believe anyone did -- but figured to earn extra money anyway.

 Unfortunately at least for them, Jews believed they had made a legitimate purchase.
 They began to slow arrive, creating communal farms, called kibbutzes.
 There were still only a handful of them when future Israeli Prime Minister Golda Meir moved there from the U.S. in the 1920s.

 The arrival of immigrants irritated Arab nomads who found their grazing lands disappearing.